Abdulrehman-khan09/employee-management-app/README.md

-# Project Title
+# StaffZen
-A task management web application that supports role-based login (admin and employee) and provides features like task creation, updating, marking as completed/failed, and viewing task statistics.
+An employee task management web application that supports role-based login (admin and employee) and provides features like task creation, updating, marking as completed/failed, and viewing task statistics.

 ## Installation
 1. Clone the repository: